Santa Fe de Nuevo México: 17th century

 Most of the Spanish missions in Nuevo México were established during the early 17th century with varying degrees of success and failure, oftentimes building directly atop ancient pueblo ruins, and in the centers of pueblos.
-The encounter between different worlds-Native and Spanish-took place all across New Mexico, but especially at the missions.
+The encounter between different worlds--Native and Spanish--took place all across New Mexico, but especially at the missions.
 They were small communities, centers of Spanish religious and economic life, and a permanent intrusion into Pueblo ways and beliefs.
 Here the clash of faiths, customs, and people was immediate, personal, and sometimes bitter and violent.
 At missions across New Mexico, Franciscan priests baptized thousands of Native Americans in the 1600s, mostly Pueblo people.
 The missionaries commanded new converts to take part in Catholic services and rituals.
 They also destroyed Pueblo religious objects, banned ceremonies, and persecuted holy men.
 Despite the spread of Catholicism across the province, Pueblo men and women worshiped in secret and their traditional faith endured.
+By 1668, Juan de Medrano y Mesía became governor of the province, holding this position until 1671.
+His tenure was marked most notably by Apache raids in the region.

 Some pueblos were friendly to the foreigners, but after cultural differences and the banishment of local religions, tensions against the Spanish rose significantly.
 After compounding misdeeds and overbearing taxes by the Spanish invaders, the indigenous communities rebelled in what is now referred to as the Pueblo Revolt of 1680.
-This rebellion saw the Spanish expelled from Nuevo México for a period of 12 years and the pueblo people were able to regain lost lands.
-They returned to battle against the Spanish who sought restoration in 1692 of the conquered holdings.
-The reoccupation of Santa Fe was accomplished by Diego de Vargas.
-The province came under the jurisdiction of the Real Audiencia of Guadalajara, with oversight by the Viceroy of New Spain at Mexico City.
+This rebellion saw the Spanish expelled from Nuevo México for a period of 12 years, and the pueblo people were able to regain lost lands.
+In 1692, they returned to battle against the Spanish, who sought restoration of the conquered holdings.
+Diego de Vargas achieved the reoccupation of Santa Fe.
+The province came under the jurisdiction of the Real Audiencia de Guadalajara, with oversight by the Viceroy of New Spain at Mexico City.

 18th century

-In 1777, with the creation of the Commandancy General of the Provincias Internas, the Nuevo México Province was removed from the oversight of the Viceroy and placed solely in the jurisdiction of the Commandant General of the Provincias Internas.
+In 1777, with the creation of the Commandancy General of the Provincias Internas, the Nuevo México Province was removed from the oversight of the Viceroy and placed solely in the jurisdiction of the new commandant general.
 This caused much unrest, due to the sudden lack of representation in Santa Fe for the region of Nuevo México.